millerlabrice/millerlabrice.github.io/_posts/2019-11-24-range_expansion.md

 title: Range Expansion
 layout: page
 ---
-<h4>Dispersal is a key demographic process that links disparate populations and communities, and that influences species ranges.</h4>
+<strong>Dispersal is a key process that links disparate populations and communities, and that influences species ranges.</strong>
 <img style="float: right; margin: 0px 0px 0px 10px;" src="{{ 'assets/images/baby_creosote.jpg' | relative_url }}" width="315" height="315" alt="creosote"  />
 Invasive species and climatically driven range shifts are two of the most pressing problems in ecology.
 Understanding the mechanisms that underpin these range expansions is a central goal of the lab.
 Recent and current work on range expansions explores how climate may drive shifts in vegetation ecotones across natural